+This structural stability assessment pertains to Ash Basin No. 1 that is utilized for the Unit 1 coal-fired generation unit.
 The Cleco Dolet Hills Power Station is located approximately 8 miles southeast of Mansfield, DeSoto Parish, LA.
 A site location map showing the Dolet Hills Power Station is included as Figure 1.

-This structural stability assessment pertains to Ash Basin No. 1 utilized for the Unit 1 coal-fired generation unit.
 A site map for Ash Basin No. 1 is included as Figure 2.

-Providence reviewed the construction drawings and operational plan, and reviewed the inspection and maintenance procedures with Cleco for Ash Basin No. 1.
+As part of this 5-year periodic review of the structural stability assessment of Ash Basin No. 1, Providence reviewed the construction drawings and operational plan and reviewed the inspection and maintenance procedures with Cleco for Ash Basin No. 1.